Opentrons/opentrons/RELEASING.md

 git merge --no-ff release
 ```

 10. Use the PR title for the merge commit title.
-You can then `git push origin edge`, which will succeed as ong as the PR is approved and status checks pass.
+You can then `git push origin edge`, which will succeed as long as the PR is approved and status checks pass.
 11. Release the docs for this version (see below under Releasing Web Projects)

 ## Releasing Robot Software Stack Hotfixes